-13.19 Many zPDT devices
+13.22 Many zPDT devices

-The current version of zPDT (GA7) has a maximum of 2048 emulated I/O devices for an instance.
+The current version of zPDT has a maximum of 2048 emulated I/O devices for an instance.
 If you define more than approximately 100 devices you may need to change Linux kernel definitions.
-(See 5.4.1, "Alter Linux files" on page 103 for the steps to alter these definition.)
 You may need to alter:

-- ► The total amount of Linux shared virtual memory.
+- ▶ The total amount of Linux shared virtual memory.
 This is the kernel.shmall parameter. - ► The amount of Linux shared virtual memory available to a process.
-This is the kernal.shmmax parameter.
+This is the kernal.shmmax parameter. - ► The maximum number of shared memory segments.
+This is the kernel.shmmni parameter.

-- ► The maximum number of shared memory segments.
-This is the kernel.shmmni parameter. - ► The parameter that relates to the number of Linux semaphores available.
+- The parameter that relates to the number of Linux semaphores available.
 This is the kernel.msgmni parameter. - ► The numbers of semaphore devices available.
 These are the kernel.sem parameters.